RachelSa/hansolo.log/README.md

 han.solo("your log here")

 // option 2:
 // Simply use .confident() without an argument.
-The header, source, and uptime will log with a pre made message.
+The header, source, and uptime will log with a prewritten message.

 han.confident()
 ```